smikitky/node-multi-integer-range/README.md

 - Unbounded ranges (e.g., `5-` to mean "all integers >= 5") (optional)
 - Ranges including negative integers or zero
 - ES6 iterator (`for ... of`, spread operator)
-- Array creation (a.k.a. "flatten")
+- Array creation ("flatten")

 Internal data are always *sorted and normalized* to the smallest possible representation.

 ## Usage

 ### Install

-Install via npm: `npm install multi-integer-range`
+Install via npm or yarn: `npm install multi-integer-range`

-This library has no external dependencies, and can be used with Webpack and Browserify.
+This library has no external dependencies, and can be used with module bundlers such as Webpack.

 ### Basic Example